 Unlike the baby blues, postnatal depression rarely disappears on its own.
 The condition can occur days or even months following the birth of your child and last for many weeks or months without treatment.

 What is Postnatal Depression?

 Postnatal depression is a type of depression which affects more than one in ten women after having a baby.
-At a time when everyone expects you to be feeling happy, you may be feeling very low.
+At a time when your close friends and family expect you to be feeling happy, you may be feeling very low.
 But with the right help and support, postnatal depression can be treated successfully.

 The symptoms are similar to those in depression at other times.
 These include low mood and other symptoms lasting at least two weeks.
 Depending on the severity, you may struggle to look after yourself and your baby.
 You may find simple tasks difficult to manage.